 The type of content you create depends on the social accounts you’re posting to.
 Posts perform differently on different social profiles, so it makes sense to tailor content specific to each social profile.
 For example, posting quotes on Instagram is a good way to garner engagement, but doing the same on Facebook may not guarantee similar reach.

 There are a number of tools that you can use to create quality content easily.
-At Viraltag, a tool we love for creating engaging and attractive posts is Canva.
-We’ve integrated them into our dashboard as well so it’s easy to create tailored posts for each social profile :
+My friends at Viraltag use Canva for creating engaging and attractive posts.
+They’ve integrated them into our dashboard as well so it’s easy to create tailored posts for each social profile :